pangkahhwee/Data-Science/Prediction(Classification)/README.md

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid23.PNG)

 I begin by ensuring the dataset contains daily or cumulative records of global total cases and total deaths, with a properly formatted date column to track changes over time.
 Next, I computed the fatality rate for each time point by dividing the cumulative number of deaths by the cumulative number of confirmed cases (commonly expressed as a percentage), taking care to handle division by zero or periods of very low case counts to avoid spurious spikes; optionally apply a rolling average to smooth short-term volatility and reveal underlying trends.
-Then I visualize the resulting time series using a line plot—created with time (date) on the x-axis and the fatality rate (%) on the y-axis, enhanced with a clear title, axis labels, gridlines and contextual annotations (e.g emergence of variants or changes in testing policy) to effectively communicate how the global risk of death among confirmed cases has evolved throughout the pandemic.
+Then I visualize the resulting time series using a line plot created with time (date) on the x-axis and the fatality rate (%) on the y-axis, enhanced with a clear title, axis labels, gridlines and contextual annotations (e.g emergence of variants or changes in testing policy) to effectively communicate how the global risk of death among confirmed cases has evolved throughout the pandemic.

 ![Man_coughing.jpg](https://github.com/pangkahhwee/Data-Science/blob/main/Image/Covid19/Covid28.PNG)

 <a id="ch8"></a>

-##Conclusion
+## Conclusion

 This capstone project successfully leveraged Python based data science tools primarily Pandas, Matplotlib and Seaborn to conduct a comprehensive, end-to-end analysis of global COVID-19 data sourced from Our World in Data.
 Through systematic data cleaning, feature engineering and exploratory data analysis, key insights were uncovered regarding the pandemic’s evolution across time, geography and public health indicators.